 Dippers and non-dippers

 - In 'non-dippers' the blood pressure remains high, ie less than 10% lower than daytime average.
-This has also been reported to be associated with a poor outcome.
+There is also the phenomenon of 'reverse dippers' whose blood pressure actually rises at night.
+Both these conditions have also been reported to be associated with a poor outcome.

 Further reading & references